DevZest/RDO.Net/src/Docs/articles/programming_rdo_data/model_column.md

 ## LocalColumn vs. Others

-There are two kind of data columns: <xref:DevZest.Data.LocalColumn`1> and others prefixed with '_'(underscore).
-As mentioned earlier in <xref:orm_data_access_the_right_way>, it's not feasible to map between relational data and arbitrary objects. <xref:DevZest.Data.LocalColumn`1> is provided as a fallback mechanism for local used data only.
+There are two kind of data columns: <xref:DevZest.Data.LocalColumn`1> and others prefixed with '_'(underscore). <xref:DevZest.Data.LocalColumn`1> is provided as a fallback mechanism for local used data only.
 The following table compares these two:

 | LocalColumn | Others |
 |-------------|--------|